Here is a list of our frequently asked questions about Twinwood Festival. Clicking on any question below will take you to our corresponding answer.

 Please Click Here for our full accommodation list.

 The main camp site (A) is situated directly adjacent to the Arena and the mature oaks of Twinwood.
 It is a totally grassed area with beautiful views across Bedfordshire.
-Campsites B and C are in the next field, joining onto campsite A. Facilities include: flush toilets in campsite A, with additional chemical ones in campsites A, B and C, basic showering facilities, water points, chemical disposal points, rubbish disposal points, hair drying facilities, good lighting and fire points.
+Campsites B and C are in the next field, joining onto campsite A. Facilities include: flush toilets in campsite A, with additional chemical ones in campsites A, B and C, basic showering facilities, water points, chemical disposal points, hair drying facilities, good lighting and fire points.
 On arrival our staff will direct you to your plot.
 Security staff patrol the site regularly and a permanently manned security point can be found at the site entrance.
 A First Aid and paramedic team are onsite during the festival.
 The campsite shop is situated in campsite A, providing necessary provisions, and cooked breakfasts are provided nearby on the Main Arena decking area.
 It is advisable for campers to bring a torch.

 Every person in the Twinwood campsites must be in possession of a full 3-day ticket.
 Single-day ticket holders (e.g. Saturday only, or Sunday only) are not permitted to camp in the campsites, or to stay overnight with friends in the campsite.